How Local Search Penalties Affect Rankings

 Google My Business

-Double-check that your business name, address, and phone number are consistent everywhere.
+Your Google Business Profile is central to local search recovery.
+Double-check that your business name, address, and phone number are perfectly consistent everywhere online.

-Choose the most accurate business categories, upload quality photos, engage with customer reviews, and post updates regularly to maintain an active presence.
+Choose the most accurate business categories, not the most numerous.
+You should also upload high-quality photos, respond to every customer review (good and bad), and use Google Posts to maintain an active presence.

 Submit a Reconsideration Request

-Clearly document all the updates you’ve made, include evidence of compliance with Google’s rules, and explain how you’ll avoid future violations.
-This shows your commitment to following their guidelines.
+In your request, clearly document all the updates you have made.
+Provide evidence that you now comply with Google’s rules and explain your plan to avoid future violations.
+This shows you are committed to following their guidelines.

 Preventing Future Local Search Penalties

-Once you’ve dealt with existing penalties, the next priority is keeping them from happening again.
-Taking proactive steps can help businesses maintain their rankings and stay visible in local search results.
+After you have dealt with an existing penalty, your next priority is to prevent it from happening again.
+Taking proactive steps will help you maintain your rankings and stay visible in local search results.

 Stay Updated on Google’s Guidelines